“Should I Go On a Second Date?”

 2. Would you have preferred to be somewhere else?

-When we go on a date, we give up other options for that time.
-It’s not that the first date has to have been the best night of your life, but if during your first date, you found yourself thinking about other things or wishing you were doing something else, chances are you’re not really into this person.
-Whether you wished you’d stayed home to watch Netflix or felt annoyed you missed out on a friend’s game night, it can say a lot.
+When we go on a date, we give up other options for that period of time.
+It’s not that the first date has to have been the best night of your life, but if during your first date, you found yourself thinking about other things or wishing you were doing something else, the chances are you’re not really into this person.
+Whether you wished you’d stayed home to watch Netflix or felt annoyed you missed out on drinks with a friend, it can say a lot.

 If you found yourself feeling bored, uninterested or even irritated during the date, it isn’t a good sign for the potential of a second date.
 Meeting up again might just be prolonging the inevitable.
 On the other hand, if you felt happy that you went on the date and you’re looking forward to getting to know them better, it’s a good sign.